dfelinto/blender-manual/game_engine/camera/editing.rst

    Shading Panel

-Specifies the shading mode to be used in rendering the game.The shading facilities available in Blender for use in :doc:`Materials <materials>` and :doc:`Textures <textures>` are essentially the same in the Blender Game Engine.
+Specifies the shading mode to be used in rendering the game.
+The shading facilities available in Blender for use in :doc:`Materials <materials>` and :doc:`Textures <textures>` are essentially the same in the Blender Game Engine.
 However the constraints of real-time display mean that only some of the facilities are available.

 **Single Texture**
    Use single texture facilities.
 **Multitexture**
    Use Multitexture shading.
 **GLSL**
    Use GLSL shading.
 GLSL should be used whenever possible for real-time image rendering.